Andhra Pradesh Legislative Assembly building: Current status

-As of May 2025, the construction of the Andhra Pradesh Legislative Assembly building has officially commenced.
+As of May 2025, the construction of the Andhra Pradesh Legislative Assembly building is undergoing.
 The 'Andhra Pradesh Capital Region Development Authority (APCRDA) awarded the construction contract to Larsen & Toubro (L&T), valued at ₹617 crore.
 The Letter of Award was presented to L&T’s Deputy General Manager on April 20, 2025.

 Construction began on May 2, 2025, after a ceremonial relaunch by Prime Minister Narendra Modi, who inaugurated and laid the foundation for infrastructure projects worth over ₹58,000 crore across the state.
 The Assembly building is set to span 11.21 lakh square feet within Super Block E of the Government Complex, covering 103.76 acres.
 The structure will include a basement and three above-ground floors.

-This construction marks the revival of the Amaravati capital project, which had faced delays in previous years.
+This construction marks the revival of the Amaravati capital project, which faced delays in previous years.
 The current state administration aims to complete the capital’s core infrastructure within three years.